 QUALIFICATIONS & EXPERIENCE

-A Master’s Degree in Teaching English as a Second/Foreign Language, English Education, Applied Linguistics, Language and Literacy Studies, or another closely related field
+A Master’s Degree in Teaching English as a Second/Foreign Language, English Education, Applied Linguistics, Language and Literacy Studies, or another closely related field (other fields may also be considered)

 A strong interest in working with Japanese students, together with an interest in Japanese language and culture